 No, multiple use is not possible.
 The fire blanket must be disposed of after use.

-Extinguishing personal fires with fire blankets is no longer recommended as it harbours the potential for additional risks.
+Extinguishing personal fires with fire blankets is no longer recommended as it harbours additional risks.
 If clothing is on fire, a class A fire extinguisher should be used and a minimum distance of two metres should be maintained.
 Wrapping the burning person under the blanket could cause the heat to build up even more and burn the clothing even deeper into the skin.